iwanders/pico2w_thing_91c27/board/README.md

 - Charging: Orange, STAT1 pin on battery charger
 - EOC: Red, STAT2 pin on battery charger

+Positive voltage at the 'round' pin, negative voltage at the flat side.

 #### Red
 VBus is from USB, so 5V, the pin sinks.